dcrodman/archon/README.md

 I may write a DNS server for this one day but for now option #1 is the simplest.
 You can either grab a hex editor and change the addresses in the client yourself OR use the patcher utility that comes with Archon.
-To use the patcher (which should be in your server directory if you followed the optional) step above:
+Run the following for instructions.

-    ./patcher -address <server-address> -exe <path-to-psobb-exe>
+    bin/archon patcher -h

 A copy of the PSOBB client can be found here (as well as some additional instructions if they're helpful): https://www.pioneer2.net/community/threads/tethealla-server-setup-instructions.1/

-**Note**: If you use a client other than the TethVer12513 executables, you may need to uncomment lines in `patcher.go` that correspond to your client.
+**Note**: If you use a client other than the TethVer12513 executables, you may need to uncomment lines in `cmd/archon/patcher.go` that correspond to your client.
 If none exist, you'll have to find the offsets with a hex editor.